UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 ---

-Let’s combine this with the `assign()` verb so that we can save this as a new column in our dataframe named `weight_g`.
+Next, we combine our operation with the implementation of adding it as a new column to the dataframe.
+The verb `.assign()` allows us to specify a column name to our operation using just an equal sign `=`.

+We are going to name our new column `weight_g`.

 ``` python
 df = df.assign(weight_g=df['weight'] * oz_to_g)